epfml/disco/docs/TASK.md

 ## Summary

-- In `disco/discojs/discojs-core/src/default_tasks/` define your new custom task by implementing the `TaskProvider` interface.
-You will need to have your model in the .json + .bin format.
+- In `discojs/src/default_tasks/` define your new custom task by implementing the `TaskProvider` interface.
-- In `disco/discojs/discojs-core/src/default_tasks/index.ts` export your newly defined task
+- In `discojs/src/default_tasks/index.ts` export your newly defined task
-- Run the `./build.sh` script from `discojs/discojs-core`
+- Run `npm -ws run build`
-- Reinstall cleanly the server by running `npm ci` from `disco/server`
-- Reinstall cleanly the client by running `npm ci` from `disco/web-client`
-- Instantiate a Disco server by running `npm run dev` from `disco/server`
+- Instantiate a Disco server by running `npm start` from `server`
-- Instantiate a Disco client by running `npm run dev` from `disco/web-client`
+- Instantiate a Disco client by running `npm start` from `webapp`

 Your task has been successfully uploaded.

-**Or** just use the NPM `disco-server` package and add your own custom `TaskProvider` directly to the server.